 At the Dan Doyle Law Group, we unfortunately see accidents like this all the time.
 Often the results of a DUI accident are severe injuries and fatalities.
 Do you know where to turn if you have been affected by a drunk driver?

 If you need a Philadelphia DUI accident attorney, we will help you recover the compensation you deserve for your accident-related expenses.

 For Pennsylvania in 2017, alcohol-related crashes increased to 10,346 from 10,256 in 2016.
 Alcohol-related fatalities remained fairly steady, with 293 in 2017.

 Here is the scary part – alcohol-related fatalities were 26 percent of the total traffic fatalities.
 Drivers who make the choice to get behind the wheel after they have had too much to drink are irresponsible and should be held accountable for their actions.
 Far too often, impaired drivers are the source of pain and suffering for those injured and for the families of those killed.

 What many people do not think of in DUI cases are the those who serve intoxicated individuals alcohol.
-If a person is drinking at a bar, restaurant, or other establishment that serves alcohol, the people who work there have responsibilities under the law.
+If a person is drinking at a bar, restaurant, or other establishments that serves alcohol, the people who work there have responsibilities under the law.

 If a bartender or server continues to serve someone who is visibly intoxicated, the are violating the law.
 We recognize that there is no way for a serve to know a person’s blood alcohol content, but there are other responsible ways to judge a person’s level of intoxication.
 Servers can look for slurred speech, bloodshot eyes, and difficulty walking.
 All of those indicate that a person should not be served any more alcohol.